katahiromz/RisohEditor/HowToBuild.md

 ## Build task

+- Open Visual Studio or MSYS2 and go to `RisohEditor` directory by `cd` command.
 - Execute a `cmake` command line using CMake.
     - Please specify `-G "(generator)"`.
 To get the generator list, please specify `-G` only.
     - If ATL support is needed, then add `-DATL_SUPPORT=ON`.